-3. When to Use Demi-Permanent Hair Dye
+When to Use Demi-permanent Hair Dye

 This dye is also good for blending gray hairs into the rest of your hair color.
-If you are just starting to go gray, or you are growing out a dark hair dye to fully grey hair, demi-permanent dye is a good way to make the transition.
+If you are just starting to go gray, or you are growing out a dark hair dye in favor of fully grey hair, demi-permanent dye is a good way to make the transition.
 Because it isn’t fully permanent, it isn’t going to have a harsh look as it grows (and washes) out.

-When you use demi-permanent hair dye, you’re already aware that it’s going to wash out.
+When you use demi-permanent color, you’re already aware that it’s going to eventually wash out.
 You do want to make sure that your color isn’t washed out too early, though!
 When washing hair that has been treated with this type of dye, it is just as important to use color protective products as it is with permanent hair dye.
 And it’s even more important if you are going for a color that traditionally doesn’t last as long, like red hair dye.

 We love Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Murumuru Butter & Rose Conditioner.
 This combo works to keep your hair soft and shiny as it helps to keep color vibrant for as long as possible.